vighnesh-nayak-203/booklet_repo/README.md

 ```
 ---
 ### Note:-
-I have learned PHP for the first time.
+I have learned Django for the first time.
 Due to time constraints I wasn't able to concentrate on frontend.
 Anyhow I am very bad at frontend.